ros-industrial-attic/fermi/moveit_cartesian_planner/README.md

    - [x] Change the AddWayPoint inheritance from Tool to Panel or Display.
 The AddWay point has been changed to Panel.
    - [x] User Interaction simultaniously between RViz and RQT dockable widged
    - [ ] Extensive testing and Improvement of the the UI, RViz enviroment and the MoveIt interface.
+   - [ ] Add KUKA LWR 4 model and test it
    - [ ] Trace bugs and fix them...